Roseline Adewuyi: Career and activism

-Adewuyi's mission is building a complete, self-reliant girl child and helping the girl to break all sort of gender stereotypes.
+Adewuyi's mission is to help girls to become self-reliant and break free from gender stereotypes.
+She is the Founder of the Roseline Initiative and a 2025 honoree on the Most Influential People of African Descent (MIPAD) list in the Social Impact category.

-In 2018, Adewuyi started writing on her website each week highlighting issues around African girls and organizes regular school outreaches for girls in secondary schools, teaching them the skills they need as potential leaders.
+In 2018, Adewuyi started writing on her website, highlighting issues around African girls and organizes regular school outreaches for girls in secondary schools, teaching them the skills they need as potential leaders.
 National Youth Service Corps served as the bedrock of her activism as she received an Award as a distinguished corps member in Kwara State due to her community development contributions during her service year.

-She has since been selected for fellowships and programmes in countries such as France, Rwanda, Ethiopia, Ghana, and the United States.
-Between 2019 and 2020, she was in the employ of the African Union, working as a French Translator and received recognitions including being a member of the Commonwealth Youth Gender Equality Network, ONE Champion, MCW fellow, the Dalai Lama Fellow, Award for Under 25 years of age Outstanding Social Innovator in Education by Ideation Hub Africa and represented Nigeria in France for the La Citoyenne Human Rights program sponsored by the French Embassy in Nigeria.
+She has since been selected for fellowships and programmes in countries such as France, Rwanda, Ethiopia, Algeria, Ghana, and the United States.
+Between 2019 and 2020, she was in the employ of the African Union, working as a French Translator and received recognitions including being a member of the Commonwealth Youth Gender Equality Network, ONE Champion, MCW fellow, the Dalai Lama Fellow, Award for Under 25 years of age Outstanding Social Innovator in Education by Ideation Hub Africa and represented Nigeria in France for the Lab Citoyen Human Rights program sponsored by the French Embassy in Nigeria.
 To mark Nigeria's 60th Independence Day celebration, she was listed as one of “The 60 Women Doing Phenomenal Things” by the Business Day Women’s Hub.

-In 2023, Adewuyi represented Nigeria at the United Nations Graduate Study Programme in Geneva, Switzerland due to her work as a French translator and NGO works.
-She was one of the top 50 finalists from 176 countries for the Global Student Prize.
+In 2023, Adewuyi represented Nigeria at the United Nations Graduate Study Programme in Geneva, Switzerland due to her work as a French translator and in the NGO sector.
+She was one of the top 50 finalists from 176 countries for the Chegg Global Student Prize.

-In 2024,she was featured by the United Nations for her work at the intersection of education and gender equality in a publication titled Breaking Gender Barriers through Education.
+In 2024, she was featured by the United Nations for her work at the intersection of education and gender equality in a publication titled Breaking Gender Barriers through Education.

+She leads the Ending Gender Stereotypes in Schools (ENGENDERS) initiative, working closely with students, parents, and educators to dismantle gender bias in educational environments.
+With a strong emphasis on early intervention and sustainable mindset transformation, the initiative has earned international recognition, including her selection as a finalist for the We Are Together Prize in 2022.